climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

   - Usage: This option is useful when the user has many files in the "Weatherfiles" subfolder and only wants to use some of them which are related to the location under evaluation.
 This string will be used if the parameter Predifined_listofweatherfiles is set to 1.
   - Example: "Weatherfiles_searching_prefix":["*BRA_*.epw"],

+* WeatherSource
+  - String
+  - This option indicates the weather files type used in the study.
+  - Example:  "WeatherSource":"TMYx20072021",

+* run_simulations_with_all_climates
+  - Boolean: 1 (=yes) or 0 (=no)
+  - Usage: User option to run simulations with all-weather files, or just a defined number.
+This option is usefull for testing.
+  - Example: "run_simulations_with_all_climates": 1,
 <table style="table-layout: fixed; width: 40%">

 <thead>